TayMcKenzieNZ/TaysVLDLPack/README.md

 # License 📝

-This repository was created by **TayMcKenzieNZ** for strict usage with the Grand Theft Auto 5 single player and unofficial multiplayer platforms, and is under the GPL V3 license.
+This repository was created by **TayMcKenzieNZ** for strict usage with the Grand Theft Auto 5 single player and unofficial multiplayer platforms, and is under the GNU General Public License v3.0 license.

  ' That Shit's Dingo ' artwork is the intellectual property of Angga Tantama and was comissioned by Viva La Dirt League.